UbiquityDotNET/Llvm.Libs/src/LibLLVM/include/ReadMe.md

 and this library matches that.
 (Mismatches in debug/release settings can cause a real nightmare of compiler/linker warnings and errors due to unexpected missing libraries etc...
 Not to mention the problems of publishing a debug build (The MSVC debug libraries are NOT part of any redist package.)

+# Naming
+>[!IMPORTANT]
+> Naming matters, LibLLVMGenerator filters files and only produces output for names that match the
+> following pattern!

+Headers MUST exist in this "include" folder AND the filename (without extensions) must end in `Bindings`.
+That combination is what defines the file as an "extension".